 If payment is not posted on your account on time, the consequences include the possibility of being dropped from all of your classes, a late fee of $25 and an administrative fee of $20, and a hold on your student account preventing enrollment and/or receiving other campus services.

-- Payments may be made online by electronic check (NO fee) or credit card (MasterCard, VISA, American Express and Discover) through SF State Gateway.
-Credit cards are accepted with a 2.75% un-refundable service fee retained by our third-party credit card service provider.
+- Payments may be made online by electronic check (NO fee) or credit card (MasterCard, VISA and American Express) through SF State Gateway.
+Credit cards are accepted with a 2.65% un-refundable service fee retained by our third-party credit card service provider.

-- You may pay by cash or check, in person at either the Main campus, ADM 155 or at Satellite Cashier (Student Services Building) windows.
+- You may pay by cash or check, in person at either the Main campus, ADM 155 windows.

 - Checks may be mailed: Bursar’s Office, ADM 155, 1600 Holloway Avenue, San Francisco, CA 94132

-Yes, but to avoid late fees and/or disenrollment, payment must be received by the Bursar/Cashier’s Office (ADM 155, 1600 Holloway Avenue, San Francisco 94132) by the published due date/time.
+Yes, but to avoid late fees and/or disenrollment, payment must be received by the Bursar/Cashier’s Office by the published due date/time.
 Postmark dates are not honored.